SonarTRX Pro (x64)

 - Tool to estimate the height of a bottom feature by measuring the size of the shadow

-Having imported data and made any corrections using the viewer, SonarTRX can generate geo-referenced images for viewing with Google Earth or import to 3'rd party GIS applications.
-The SonarTRX Mosaic creation dialog has a large number of options to customize the output:
+Having imported data and made any corrections using the viewer, SonarTRX can generate geo-referenced images for viewing with Google Earth or import to Geographic Information Systems (GIS).
+The SonarTRX Mosaic creation dialog includes many options to customize the output:

-- Generate batch of image-tiles from entire recording, or from one or more named clips (time-intervals)
+- Generate batch of image-tiles from entire recording, or from one or more named time-intervals (SonarTRX Clips)

-- Relocated to adjust for a constant layback and cross-track offset for batch of image-tiles generated.
+- Basic correction for constant layback and constant cross-track offset for batch of image-tiles generated.

 - ...and more.